st lorenzen fraktion st martin

 San Martino di San Lorenzo

-At the foot of a wooded hill in San Martino stands the historic Schwarzhorn Residence with its decorative corner towers
+At the foot of a wooded hill near San Martino stands the historic Schwarzhorn Residence with its striking corner towers

 Suggest an edit/correction